openstack/openstack-manuals/doc/install-guide/source/index.rst

 Abstract
 ~~~~~~~~

-The OpenStack system consists of several key projects that you install
+The OpenStack system consists of several key services that are separately
-separately.
-These projects work together depending on your cloud
+installed.
+These services work together depending on your cloud
 needs.
-These projects include Compute, Identity Service, Networking,
+These services include Compute service, Identity service,
-Image Service, Block Storage, Object Storage, Telemetry,
+Networking service, Image service, Block Storage service, Object Storage
+service, Telemetry service, Orchestration service, and Database service.
+You
-Orchestration, and Database.
-You can install any of these projects
+can install any of these projects separately and configure them stand-alone
-separately and configure them stand-alone or as connected entities.
+or as connected entities.

 .. only:: rdo

-   This guide shows you how to install OpenStack by using packages
+   This guide will show you how to install OpenStack by using packages
    available on Red Hat Enterprise Linux 7 and its derivatives through
    the EPEL repository.

 .. only:: ubuntu

-   This guide walks through an installation by using packages
+   This guide will walk through an installation by using packages
    available through Canonical's Ubuntu Cloud archive repository.

 .. only:: obs

-   This guide shows you how to install OpenStack by using packages on
+   This guide will show you how to install OpenStack by using packages on
    openSUSE 13.2 and SUSE Linux Enterprise Server 12 through the Open
    Build Service Cloud repository.